kaptinlin/queue/readme.md

 )
 ```

-### Initializing the Client
+### Client Initialization

-Initialize a client with the Redis configuration:
+Create a client using the Redis configuration:

 ```go
 client, err := queue.NewClient(redisConfig)